 List, of cons

 Additionally, if you're replacing an older furnace that's rated from 56 percent to 70 percent AFUE, the upgrade to an 80 percent should cut your fuel bills significantly, although the break-even period will depend on your gas rates and how they change over time.
-Federal regulations that went into effect in May 2013, and others that will be effective as of Jan.
-1, 2015, require that all new gas furnace installations have a minimum AFUE of 80 percent for non-weatherized gas furnaces, 81 percent for weatherized gas furnaces.
+Federal regulations that went into effect in May 2013, and others that took effect in January 2015, require that all new gas furnace installations have a minimum AFUE of 80 percent for non-weatherized gas furnaces, 81 percent for weatherized gas furnaces.
 If you live in one of 30 Northern states with particularly harsh winters, that point is moot -- new installations and upgrades there are required to meet a minimum AFUE level of 90 percent.

 Gas furnaces with an AFUE rating of 80 percent cost less initially, and are less expensive to install -- perhaps half as much compared to high efficiency condensing furnaces.
 However, if you are especially concerned about pollution, you may prefer a more efficient condensing furnace, which will produce lower carbon dioxide emissions than an 80 percent AFUE furnace.

-Low-, mid- and high-efficiency heating systems are compared here.
+Low-, mid- and high-efficiency heating systems are compared and explained here.
 The article also offers advice on choosing the right type of furnace for your home.
-Included is a table with a guide to cost savings when replacing an older furnace.
-This article also details which 30 states have more stringent AFUE requirements.
+Links to additional information are sprinkled throughout the page.

 This buying guide from ConsumerReports.org discusses improvements in furnace efficiency over the years, including cost differences between high-efficiency furnaces and mid-range furnaces.
 It is available free, even to non-subscribers.

 Is It Time to Replace the Furnace?, Richard Trethewy, Not Dated